CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.2 Archiving.md

 #### OPS.1.2.2.A20 Appropriate use of cryptographic procedures in archiving [Head of IT] (CI)

-In order to cover long retention periods, archive data should only be backed up using cryptographic methods based on current standards and standards.
+In order to cover long retention periods, archive data should only be backed up using cryptographic procedures based on current standards and standards.

 #### OPS.1.2.2.A21 Transfer of paper data to electronic archives (CI)